 8. Incorporate both timed and untimed practice into your MCAT study routine

 It is understandable for most first-time MCAT takers to be concerned about time.
 Time is important, but accuracy is of equal importance.
-When learning a new skill, it’s critical to learn to do it well before you learn to do it fast.
+When learning a new skill, it’s critical to learn to do it well before learning to do it fast.
 That’s why, after your initial baseline exam, you should always start with untimed practice content.
 Review the science in areas you’re not confident in, and test your accuracy until it’s up to par.
 While you’re doing this, time yourself so you know approximately how long each question and section takes you.
 Once you know which sections take you the longest, you’ll know where to focus the efforts of your timed practice.

 9. Eat healthy, sleep well, and be confident!